-Kindle Unlimited catalog includes 1 million titles – it’s what Amazon claims on the sign-up page.
-The last time we were able to track the exact number (the end of 2017), more than 1.4 million items were Kindle Unlimited eligible.
-It’s about one-third of the entire Kindle Store.
+Kindle Unlimited catalog includes over 1 million titles – it’s what Amazon claims on the sign-up page.
+The last time we could track the exact number (the end of 2017), more than 1.4 million items were Kindle Unlimited eligible.
+It’s about one-fourth of the entire Kindle Store.

 Every month, new titles are added to Prime Reading – and some titles are gone.
 The mechanism is the same as, for instance, in Netflix.
-It’s good to check out the list of eligible titles once a month to spot the newcomers.
+It’s worth checking out the list of eligible titles once a month to spot the newcomers.

 The second thing is more important.
 When you are a Prime member, you can access digital books via a few services:

 - Kindle Owners’ Lending Library (the service seems to have been discontinued, though)